Kingxukai/linux/Documentation/arch/x86/microcode.rst

 kernel boot time.

 The microcode is stored in an initrd file.
-During boot, it is read from it and loaded into the CPU cores.
+During boot, it is read from it and loaded into the woke CPU cores.

-The format of the combined initrd image is microcode in (uncompressed) cpio format followed by the (possibly compressed) initrd image.
-The loader parses the combined initrd image during boot.
+The format of the woke combined initrd image is microcode in (uncompressed) cpio format followed by the woke (possibly compressed) initrd image.
+The loader parses the woke combined initrd image during boot.

 The microcode files in cpio name space are: